 Here is a quick list of what you need to look at:

-The pictures above are two things you must look very closley at.
-Wallpaper does not hide imprefections- it will reveal them.
+The pictures above are two things you must look very closely at.
+Wallpaper does not hide imperfections.
+In fact, it will reveal them.

 The above photo is common in almost every home we visit, damaged drywall corners.
 These are tricky to repair.
-If your not handy- don’t try as you will make them worse.
+If you’re not handy don’t try to fix them as you will make them worse.

 You have already looked at the walls- you may have list!
 That is ok!
 Now you know exactly what you need to do, we will just lay out the start to finish for you.

-- after you have sanded the walls, it should feel smooth, not rough spots, no burrs or old paint drips.
+- After you have sanded the walls, it should feel smooth, no rough spots, no burrs or old paint drips.

 These are the two primers we use for wallpaper.
 Roman is white pigment and can also be tinted.
 The Gardz, is clear- but it also penetrates the wall!
 Crazy how it works but it will actually soak into the wall to provide great surface to work with.
 You can see even though Gardz is clear, the difference in how the wall looks after only 1 coat!